mrusse/soularr/README.md

 #Unmonitors the album if Soularr can't find it and places it in "failure_list.txt".
 #Failed albums can be re monitored by filtering "Unmonitored" in the Lidarr wanted list.
 remove_wanted_on_failure = False
-#Comma separated list of words that cannot be in the title of albums or tracks.
+#Comma separated list of words that can't be in the title of albums or tracks.
 Case insensitive.
 title_blacklist = BlacklistWord1,blacklistword2
 ```